Eggless Cinnamon Pecan Babka Coffee Cake

 - Make sure your yeast is fresh, if it's not bubbly, then it's not good and you should get fresh yeast before beginning the recipe.

-- If you don't have dark brown sugar you can make your own or you can use light brown, but the flavor will not be as rich.
+- If you don't have dark brown sugar you can make your own with my Homemade Dark Brown Sugar recipe or you can use light brown, but the flavor will not be as rich.

 - If you don't have pecans you can omit them or you can even use almonds or walnuts.